 Pack a pair of jeans and you’ll be set.
 Studies have shown that you should never wash your jeans, and Levi’s CEO agrees.
 You will be able to wear your jeans everyday without them absorbing bacteria.
 You may have to scrub out a spot or two in the hostel bathroom sink, but they definitely do not need to go through the wash.
 I brought black denim to avoid even that.

 You truly won’t need more than a backpack for your next trip if you minimize what you pack.
-Only bring what is absolutely necessary and enjoy the adventure.
+Only bring what is absolutely necessary and enjoy the adventure unencumbered by your luggage.